International Business Honors Program

 In general, Honors students are required to:

-1. Participate in a form of extensive mentoring in practical research by department faculty or approved departmental affiliated faculty, culminating in the completion of the Capstone Project detailed below.
+1. Participate in a form of extensive mentoring in practical research by approved course instructors.

-5. Complete within two years all requirements for the Honors program, after which they will meet with the director to discuss their situation and options.
+4. Students will have a total of 2 years to complete all requirements for the Honors program, after which they will have to meet with the director to discuss their situation and options.

-Note: Prior to application, students who have already completed four or more of the approved Honors-level courses available in the program are not eligible for the program.
+1. NOTE: Prior to application, students who have already completed four (4) or more of the approved Honors-level courses available in the program are not eligible for the program.
 Please see the next section for a list of approved courses.

 Requirement #2: Coursework

-The Honors in International Business program requires the completion of three courses upon which additional enrichment requirements have been agreed.
-These requirements are determined between the student and the instructor of the course
+The Honors in International Business program requires the completion of three (3) courses where additional enrichment requirements through an Honors Compact Form have been agreed upon.
+Ideally Honors courses should be completed no later than the end of the Fall of their senior year at FAU.

 Course Selection and Honors Compact Procedure